techbjunks/stock-market-dashboard/frontend-stock-dashboard/Improvement.md

         - Canary Analysis Mechanism can be used with the help of this , active traffic re routing
     - JS Code Splitting / Bundle creation
     - E2E Test Suite / Snapshot testing can be incorporated.
+        - E2E we can consider Playwright or Pupeteer
     - ESLint configuration for standard code delivery
     - Lighthouse Performance check
     - Interceptor at root level